santiago-tapia/aerostack2.github.io/docs/_03_aerial_platforms/_dji_psdk/index.rst

 Before installing the software you will need to have the right hardware devices and connections, follow the instructions at: `Aircraft Hardware Connection <https://developer.dji.com/doc/payload-sdk-tutorial/en/quick-start/device-connect.html>`

+.. warning:: This package and some of its dependencies are experimental, try anything in simulation before go to a real scenario.

 .. _aerial_platform_dji_psdk_installation_package:

 Install platform package